fmxsh/f3c/f3c-spec.md

 ```

 The use of the two literal types _<terminator definition>_ and _<terminator expression>_ makes it clear they are entierly dependent on context (where and how they are used) to be identified as such literals and not fall back on other forms of literals.
 Also, the _<inline data>_ of these two literal types is never evaluated to determine its type.

+## Emergence

+This is actually emergence...

+- The _f3c_ thus naturally also consists of conceptual definitions that are assigned to complex concrete representations, which is are complex patterns of tokens (complex in the sense the tokens and placement form patterns).

 ### Binding structures (conceptual definitions)